aaronkeith/world_clock/README.md

 # World Clock
-A clock for people who would like to see the time in various time zones across the globe.
+A multiple view clock for people who would like to see the time in various regions across the world.

 ## Usage
 $ mongod